OpenScienceLabs/opensciencelabs.github.io/pages/blog/streamlining-project-automation-with-makim/index.md

   conda install "makim=1.14.0"
   ```

-These commands install `Makim` on your system.
-Please, note that makim is still in constantly development, and until it reaches the version 2, it will be changing by a lot, so we recommend to pin it to a specific version.
+Given Makim's active development, pinning to a specific version is recommended to ensure consistency.

-### Setting Up Your First `.makim.yaml` File
+### Configuring `.makim.yaml`

-At the heart of `Makim` is the `.makim.yaml` file, which houses all your project's automation configuration.
-Here's how to create a basic `.makim.yaml`:
+The `.makim.yaml` file is the foundation of your Makim configuration.
+Here's how to start:

-1. **Navigate to Your Project Root**: The `.makim.yaml` file should be located at the root of your project directory.
+1. **Create the `.makim.yaml` File**: Place this file at the root of your project directory.

-2. **Create Your `.makim.yaml`**: Start with a simple text editor or IDE of your choice and create a new file named `.makim.yaml`.

-3. **Define Your Configuration**: Insert the basic structure of your automation setup.
-For instance, you might want to define a simple build and clean process as follows:
+2. **Define Your Automation Tasks**: Configure your tasks, specifying actions, arguments, and dependencies.
+For example:

 ```python